Top 10 SEA Athletes Philippines Track and Field

 He lined up at the age of 37 at the Singapore SEA Games but failed to finish due to food poisoning.

 #11 Arniel Ferrera 4 Individual Golds

 Also hailing from Negros, but this time Bacolod.
 Arniel Ferrera, at 20, was the bronze medalist in

 2001.
 He went on to win titles from 2003 to 2009.
 Before conceding it to Tantiphong Phatchaiya of Thailand.
 Arniel was not able to land a medal at a higher-level meet.

 He held the National Record until it was broken in 2015 by Fil-Heritage athlete Caleb Stuart.
 He still holds the National Junior Record in the Hammer and Discus.

-He came out of retirement in 2017 at the Malaysia SEA Games and captured a Bronze at the age of 36.
+He came out of retirement in 2017 at the Malaysia SEA Games and captured a Bronze at 36.